Acton Lane Power Station: History

 At commissioning in late 1899 the A station was equipped with 16 10,000 Ib/hr Babcock & Wilcox water-tube boilers, fitted with superheaters.
-Ten had mechanical stokers six were hand fired.
+Six of the boilers are hand fired, eight are fitted with Vicars automatic stokers and the remaining two are fitted with Babcock & Wilcox chain grate stokers.
 These fed three Westinghouse engines driving 1,500kW 2-phase 500 Volt alternators.
+The output was stepped up to 10,000 Volts by transformers and fed by cables to their Central London distribution points.
 In 1901 a further 2 x1,500 kW sets were added.
-By 1904, another 6,000 kW of engine driven machinery had been added, and in that year the first turbine was put down, this being a 3,000 kW Williams—Dick Kerr unit generating at 2750 volts.
+By 1904, another two 3,000 kW reciprocating sets had been added, and in that year the first turbine was put down, this being a 3,000 kW Williams—Dick Kerr unit generating at 2750 volts.

 In 1903 METESCo experimented with pulverised fuel firing of some of its boilers.
 Coal was pulverised to a fine powder in ball mills.
 The advantage was intimate mixing of powdered coal and air giving better combustion and higher boiler efficiencies.
+In 1913 a 4,000 kW turbo alternator was installed.

-In 1923 the first three-phase 50 Hz generating machinery at Willesden dates was installed when two 10,000 kW 3000 revolutions Parsons Turbo Alternators generating at 6,600 volts.
+In 1923 the first three-phase 50 Hz generating machinery at Willesden was installed when two 10,000 kW 3000 revolutions Parsons Turbo Alternators generating at 6,600 volts.

 In 1925 a 15,000 kW three-phase 50 Hz turbo-alternator was installed, together with four Babcock marine of 50,000 Ib/hr in place of some of the original plant.